Raigarh: Railways

 Raigarh railway station is a station on the Tatanagar–Bilaspur section of Howrah-Nagpur-Mumbai line the broad gauge line.
 All express and some superfast trains stop here, while Gondwana express and Janshatabdi express originate at Raigarh.
 It is well connected with many major cities.
 While for other destinations, it has to depend upon Bilaspur railway station, which is a regional rail hub connected to every part of the country and 132 km from Raigarh district headquarter.

 Kirodimal Nagar railway station is another suburb small station of Raigarh city.

 Raigarh railway station serving to the people of the nearby area lie Surguja, Dharamjaigarh, Lailunga, Sarangarh.

-The Raigarh railway station has a good Vehicle parking facility even overnight parking can be done on need.
+The Raigarh railway station has a good vehicle parking facility including overnight parking.

+Road-Bus Transport

+Raigarh has the Kevda Badi Bus Stand, which is connected to Sarangarh, Jharsuguda, Raipur, Bilaspur etc.

+Raigarh is also connected to NH 49 and NH 200 which connect it to Kolkata and Odisha.

 Airport

-The nearest airport is Bilasa Devi Kevat Airport (Bilaspur Airport), just 156 km from Raigarh City.
+The nearest airport is Veer Surendra Sai Airport (Jharsuguda Airport,Odisha), just 95 km from Raigarh City.

 Raigarh Airport, a private airport owned by the Jindal Steel and Power Limited is located 10 km north-west of the city.